 This course introduces students to qualitative research methods using interactive and applied techniques to teach relevant knowledge and skills.
 Through the course, students will be expected to conduct their own qualitative pilot study in an ethical manner.
 Students will develop skills in how to formulate appropriate qualitative research questions, design a qualitative study, determine appropriate methods for establishing trustworthiness, and collect and analyze data using qualitative methods.
 Students will be exposed to different styles of presenting qualitative research results, and will consider different ways in which qualitative data is used in practice.

 The purpose of this second course in statistics is to develop specific concepts and techniques to conduct basic inferential statistical analysis.
 The course emphasizes application skills, i.e., the ability to fit the appropriate analysis to a particular data set.
 Students will learn to conduct and interpret the most often used inferential tests for research and evaluation projects.
-Computer-assisted analysis (such as SPSS) will complement course work.
+Computer software will be used to complement course work and analysis.